-Your stove is fitted with a multifuel grate, which can be de-ashed by GENTLY using a poker or ash rake.
+Your stove is fitted with a multifuel grate, which can be shaken from the right side of the stove by pulling and pushing the knob as required.
+The slot in the operating multi tool can be used to operate the knob or use the gloves supplied.
 The grate is a strong set of cast iron bars with suitable air slots that assist the burning of most fuels.
 When burning coal type fuels it is important to de-ash regularly to ensure that the primary airflow is not impeded.
 An excessive build-up of ash when burning coal can damage the cast iron grate.
-A build up of wood ash when burning wood will not harm the grate and indeed wood is said to burn well on a bed of ash but excessive wood ash build up is not recommended.
+A build up of wood ash when burning wood will not harm the grate and indeed wood burns better on a bed of ash but excessive wood ash build up is not recommended.